dxFeed/dxfeed-python-api-web-widget-example/README.md

 #### Create callback function

 Callbacks make interactivity possible.
-These functions may be called by user's actions, `dcc.Interval` blocks, etc.
+These functions may be called by user's actions such as `dcc.Interval` blocks, etc.

-We use callback to update graph every second and to display chosen with radio button symbol.
+Use a callback to update the graph every minute and to display exactly the instrument that is selected with the radio button.

 ```python
 @app.callback(Output('candle-graph', 'figure'),